Master of Applied Psychology (Diverse Learning Needs)

-Offers will be made on a rolling basis starting from the beginning of March 2017.
+Offers will be made around late April 2019.
 Qualified candidates will be notified of their result via the eAdmission system.

 Aims & Characteristics

-The specialism in the Master of Applied Psychology programme targets in-service teachers, teaching support personnel, social workers, and related health-care professionals who work with individuals with diverse learning needs in their work settings.
-It aims to develop graduates with expertise in providing adaptive and effective support to individuals with diverse learning needs across community settings.
-The programme has the following specific objectives.
+The specialism in the Master of Applied Psychology programme targets in-service teachers, teaching support personnel, social workers, and related health-care professionals who aspire to support individuals with diverse learning needs.
+It aims to develop expertise in providing evidence-based support to individuals with diverse learning needs in school and community settings.
+The programme has the following specific objectives:

-- To equip participants with the competencies to develop and implement evidence-based practices, as supported by psychological theories and principles, to address the multitude needs of individuals with diverse learning needs in educational, social services and clinical settings.
+- To equip participants with key competencies to develop and implement evidence-based practices, as supported by psychological theories and principles, to address the multitude needs of individuals with diverse learning.

 - To equip participants with the situated and multi-faceted knowledge of working with individuals with diverse learnings needs and their family members.

-- To equip participants with the knowledge and skills to design and deliver context-specific assessments and interventions for individuals with diverse learning needs.
+- To equip participants with the knowledge and skills to design and deliver adaptive assessments and interventions for individuals with diverse learning needs.

-- To equip participants with the ability to conduct quality research and critically review practice to inform the design of new interventional innovations.
+- To equip participants with the necessary competencies and skills to conduct quality research and practice review to inform the development of interventional innovations.

-- This specialism adopts a multidisciplinary approach that embraces close collaboration amongst professionals from psychology, social work, rehabilitation sciences, optometry and other health-care disciplines.
+- This specialism adopts a multidisciplinary approach that embraces close collaboration with professionals from psychology, education, social work and rehabilitation sciences.